gnanaprasads/Biztel.ai/README.md

 Word Finder in Bounding Box
+What is This?
-This Python application allows users to find words within a user-defined rectangular bounding box on a document.
-The document consists of words with their corresponding bounding boxes (represented by normalized coordinates).
-The app takes the document dimensions and user-drawn bounding box coordinates as input, and then displays the words that fall within the selected box.
+This app helps you find words inside a box that you draw on a document.
+You can load a document with words and their positions, and then select a region.
+The app will tell you which words are inside that region.

 Features:

-Load a list of words with their bounding box coordinates from a file.
+Load a list of words and their positions from a file.
-Enter the dimensions of the document and the coordinates of the user-drawn bounding box.
+Enter the size of your document and a box to search in.
-Display words that are inside the bounding box.
+Find and list words inside the box you selected.

 Requirements:
 Python 3.x
-Tkinter (included with Python)
+Tkinter (comes with Python)

 How to Use:
+Run the App: Open a terminal and run this command:

-Run the main.py script.
+python main.py

-Enter the document width, height, and your bounding box coordinates.
+Enter Document Info: Type the document width and height.

+Draw a Box: Enter the top-left and bottom-right coordinates for the box.

-Select the words_position_dict.txt file containing words and bounding box data.
+Select a File: Choose the words_position_dict.txt file (this contains the words and their positions).

-View the words inside the bounding box.
+See Results: The app will show the words inside your box.

+Example Input:
+Document Size: Width = 1263, Height = 1644
+Bounding Box: [358, 140, 498, 171]